futuresuper/website/src/posts/why-you-should-snoop-on-your-super-fund.md

 ---
-title: Why You Should Snoop On Your Super Fund
+title: "Why You Should Snoop On Your Super Fund"
+slug: why-you-should-snoop-on-your-super-fund
 date: 2019-02-06T03:57:53.930Z
 tags:
   - Superannuation